 As many as 15% of all adult men and women today have irritable bowel syndrome.
 If you have chronic abdominal pain accompanied by constipation or diarrhea, it could be IBS.
-The private gastroenterology practice of Kevin Ashby, MD, in Irvine and Foothill Ranch, California, offers comprehensive IBS care, from initial diagnosis to highly effective treatments.
+The private gastroenterology practice of Kevin Ashby, MD, in Foothill Ranch, California, offers comprehensive IBS care, from initial diagnosis to highly effective treatments.
 Book your appointment online or call the office nearest you to set up a visit today.

 Irritable bowel syndrome (IBS) is a gastrointestinal (GI) condition causing bouts of abdominal pain along with constipation, diarrhea, or both.